zest/base.resolver/README.md

     The config function configures the resolver.
 This function takes one parameter.
 If the parameter is a string, requiring the string path should return the config array.
 Otherwise, the config array itself can be passed.

-    This function returns a Promise that gets resolved when the configuration is done.
+    This function returns a Promise that gets resolved with the resolver object when the configuration is done.
 This promise is rejected with the error if configuration fails.

  2. **`run`**`()` &#8594; `Promise`

     The run function runs all starting components in the configuration, injecting all other dependencies lazily.

-    This function returns a Promise that gets resolved when the run is executed.
+    This function returns a Promise that gets resolved with the resolver object when the run is executed.
 This promise is rejected with the error if run execution fails.
 If the registered run command do not resolve, this promise will never get resolved.

  3. **`reload`**`()` &#8594; `Promise`